Dhruvika1208/Leaf_disease_prediction/README.md

 The model is able to classify leaf images into different categories with reasonable accuracy depending on the dataset and training.

+Future Improvements
+Improve accuracy by using more training data
+Add more disease categories
+Provide remedies or suggestions for detected diseases Deploy the project online
+Extend to mobile-based detection